 It’s never been more important for all kids to have access to books.
 Kids who are not reading this summer could lose valuable literacy skills.
 With many schools, summer programs, and libraries closed or virtual, many children (especially low-income children) don’t have access to reading materials.
 They are at risk of falling behind in literacy, … Continued

 Articles tagged summer

 Summer is finally here and it’s time to open a book and enjoy the sunshine!
 While your child(ren) may have a school-required reading list, it’s also important to encourage them to read what they want.
-The National Summer Learning Association reports that kids not engaging in educational activities during the summer can lose important gains they made during the year.
+The National Summer Learning Association reports that kids not engaging in educational activities during the summer can lose important gains … Continued

 When they’re given the freedom to create, children are some of the most imaginatively creative and free thinkers.
 Nurturing that creativity is important in order keep it active and to encourage them to continue being creative.
-And, creative story writing is a great way for them to exercise their imaginations and explore the reaches of their creativity.
+And, creative story writing is a great way for them to exercise their imaginations and explore the reaches of … Continued

 In a public library, summer is the time of year when the children’s room truly comes to life.